|This photo has nothing to do with Kilili or the election.|

 And with Kilili, you get one of the very best representatives the Commonwealth has ever had in our 36 year history.
 There is no other candidate that is willing to stand up in front of a room of anyone that chooses to go to a town hall meeting and answer every question he gets asked, even the outrageous ones.
 He's the only candidate that reaches out to citizens that can't vote (the cynic would say it's because their kids can vote, but he's still the only one who does it).
 And of all the politicians in the Commonwealth, he's the one who has let the power of his office go to his head the least, if at all (I have to roll my eyes at the guys who win with 600 votes and suddenly think they are experts in economics, health care, and oh, just about everything).

 And trumping all other considerations, Kilili is a really nice guy and truly cares about the people he represents.
-So while I do not agree 100% with all of Kilili's positions, nor have I ever voted for him (I voted for John Gonzales in 2008 and voted in Florida in 2010), I have a great deal of respect for him and heartily endorse him for reelection.
+So while I do not agree 100% with all of Kilili's positions, I have a great deal of respect for him and heartily endorse him for reelection.